Sunday, November 22, 2015

 |Just has to go...|

 So, unpacked, all that was left to do was wait for darkness and the 3 pm raffle.
 As usual, I didn’t win a darned thing.
-That was the bad; the good was that the sky, which had been partly cloudy all afternoon, was beginning to clear off.
+That was the bad; the good was the sky, which had been partly cloudy all afternoon, was beginning to clear off.
 There was no doubt in my mind whatsoever that we’d have a long night.
 The next event on our schedule wasn’t observing, however, but supper at 4 pm.

 The previous year, I’d thought the normally good FRC food had been down a notch or so in quality and quantity.
-This year it was thankfully back to its normal excellence and abundance.
+This year it was back to its normal excellence and abundance.
 I concentrated mostly on the salad bar, but the chicken we were served was good enough.
 I do not hesitate to say the DSRSG meals are among the best I have eaten at any star party in the entire U.S. of A. Maybe the best.

 |NGC 253 Wednesday night...|